-His selected research publications have appeared in the American Journal of Public Health, Journal of Urban Health, Journal of Surgical Research, Journal of Family Issues, Journal of Contemporary Ethnography, Spectrum: A Journal on Black Men, and New Directions in Child and Adolescent Development.
-He has produced an award nominated short documentary 'Bullets Without Names' which chronicles the experiences of a young Black male survivor of a violent firearm-related injury and produced 'Every 80 Minutes' a PSA on gun violence in Philadelphia featuring Def Poetry Jam Artist, Black Ice.
-He has been featured in several media outlets such as National Public Radio (NPR), The Huffington Post, Newsweek, the Conversation, the Baltimore Afro, the Trace, Russia Today (RT), CBC Radio (Canada), Press TV (Iran), Global Times (China), NBC News (Washington DC) and the In Social Work Podcast Series at SUNY-Buffalo.
-Dr. Richardson is a Research Scientist and member of the Institutional Review Board for the Friends Research Institute in Baltimore.
-He is an advisory Board Member for Project Change: Supporting Male Survivors of Violence under the DC Office of Victims Services and Justice Grants.
-He is a former Board Member for the Brady Campaign to Prevent Gun Violence.
+His selected research publications have appeared in the American Journal of Men's Health, Violence and Gender, American Journal of Public Health, Journal of Urban Health, Journal of Surgical Research, Violence and Victims, Social Science and Medicine, Journal of Family Issues, Journal of Contemporary Ethnography, Spectrum: A Journal on Black Men, and New Directions in Child and Adolescent Development.
+He has produced an award nominated short documentary 'Bullets Without Names' which chronicles the experiences of a young Black man and survivor of a violent firearm-related injury in the District of Columbia.
+He has been featured in several media outlets such as PBS NewsHour, National Public Radio, Vice, The Appeal, The Washington Post, The Huffington Post, The Conversation, Baltimore Afro, Baltimore Sun, The Trace, Russia Today (RT), CBC Radio (Canada), Press TV (Iran), Global Times (China), Asahi Shimbun (Japan), NBC News (Washington DC), In Social Work Podcast Series at SUNY-Buffalo, and the Black Boys & Men Changing the Narrative Podcast Series at the New York University McSilver Institute for Poverty Policy and Research.

 My research philosophy is multi-disciplinary.
 I integrate criminology, sociology, medical anthropology, public health and emergency medicine to examine the intersection of race, class, gender, age and health risk behaviors among low-income young Black men.
 My primary theoretical frameworks are structural violence and social capital.
 I use longitudinal qualitative research methods and social network analysis as my research approach to understanding social phenomena.